 Naturally, during any process of finding a new tenant I have to go through the whole viewing process.
 Viewings are always eye-opening experiences, particularly during my most recent session.
 In fact, I’m more convinced than ever that at some point in time a mass scale experiment went very wrong, which caused neurological deficiencies for a very large pool of people.
 Coincidentally, a large percentage of whom applied to be my tenant recently.

 Long story short, I encountered some proper imbeciles.
-Perhaps the most alarming incident was when an applicant fell in-love with the property almost immediately; so much so that he was skipping through each room like an excited 13yr old boy that had just achieved his first erection.
+Perhaps the most alarming incident was when an applicant fell in-love with the property immediately; so much so that he was skipping through each room like an excited 13yr old boy that had just achieved his first erection.
 “It works!
 It works!
-It really works, just like in the those videos!!”
+It really works!!”

 Save the theatrics for your drama workshops, Dorothy.
 Do you want the place or not?

 Eventually, he simmered down and enquired about the interest I had received so far.
 I explained I had already received quite a few offers (which was true), but I was going to allow all applicants an opportunity before making any finalised decisions.
 He quickly showed twitching signs of concern, which followed by a snappy offer.

 Only thing was, his method of securing a deal for a ‘product in demand’ was psychotic.
 I kid you not, he offered me 30% less than the asking price (he offered to pay me £700PCM, when my asking price was £1000PCM, and the market price was £1100) and no deposit.

 Wait, what the hell?
 What just happened?
 Are there men in white jackets, holding large fishing nets, looking for this guy, or was he trying to pull off an advanced psychological marketing tactic far beyond the abilities of my puny mind to trip over (if it’s the latter, the jokes on him)?